Wad01/Rock-Paper-Scissor-game/README.md

-This repository contains files of a perfect Rock Paper Scissor game with a refresh button to refresh results.
+This repository contain files of a perfect Rock Paper Scissor game with a refresh button to refresh results.